 Alcoholism, addiction, and alcohol and substance abuse are among the most severe public health and safety problems facing AI/AN individuals, families, and communities, resulting in devastating social, economic, physical, mental, and spiritual consequences.
 American Indians and Alaska Natives suffer disproportionately from substance abuse disorder compared with other racial groups in the United States.
-In a 2010 report from the National Survey on Drug Use and Health (NSDUH), the rates of past month binge alcohol use and illicit drug use were higher among Al/AN adults compared to national averages (30.6 vs. 24.5 percent and 11.2 vs. 7.9 per-AN adults compared to national averages (30.6 vs. 24.5 percent and 11.2 vs. 7.9 percent, respectively) and the percentage of AI/AN adults who needed treatment for an alcohol or illicit drug use problem in the past year was nearly double the national average for adults (18.0 vs. 9.6 percent).
+In a 2010 report from the National Survey on Drug Use and Health (NSDUH), the AN adults compared to national averages (30.6 vs. 24.5 percent and 11.2 vs. 7.9 per-AN adults compared to national averages (30.6 vs. 24.5 percent and 11.2 vs. 7.9 per-cent, respectively) and the percentage of AI/AN adults who needed treatment for an alcohol or illicit drug use problem in the past year was nearly double the national average for adults (18.0 vs. 9.6 percent).
 Alcohol abuse and alcohol dependence contribute to high rates of mortality from liver disease, unintentional injury, and suicide.
-AI/AN communities suffer from some of the highest rates of Fetal Alcohol Spectrum Disorders (FASD) in the nation, and the demorphism of fetat of elabels use to an unbown below during progressive and provided the second of the highest progressive to an unbown below during progressive and the second of the highest progressive to an unbown below during progressive and the second of the highest progressive to an unbown below during progressive and the second of the highest progressive to an unbown below during progressive to the second of the and the damaging effects of alcohol use to an unborn baby during pregnancy are permanent.
+AI/AN communities suffer from some of the highest rates of Fetal Alcohol Spectrum Disorders (FASD) in the nation, and the demograge offecta of alcohol use to an unbern helve duving programmer one and the damaging effects of alcohol use to an unborn baby during pregnancy are permanent.
 Methamphetamine and other drug abuse are increasingly significant problems among AI/AN people and have a devastating impact on families and communities.
 For instance, there are marked disparities in behavioral health morbidity and resulting mortality between the AI/AN population and the nation as a whole.
 The following are examples: